deanlie/ReopenAndRisk/README.md

 Updated, Redeployed Oct 7, 2021
-Updated, Redeployed Nov 18, 2021 with test positivity page Updated, Redeployed Dec 7, 2021 not to save the downloaded TS_VACC data file
+Updated, Redeployed Nov 18, 2021 with test positivity page Updated, Redeployed Dec 7, 2021 not to save the downloaded TS_VACC data file Updated, Redeployed Jan 3, 2022 to have New Year dates sorted properly in plots

 Bugs
 ----